Short on time? Here’s the best antivirus with keylogger protection in 2022:

-You may also need to also perform identity theft checks, which can be done using comprehensive antivirus software like Norton 360 with LifeLock Select (includes an identity theft restoration service, but for US-based users only), or TotalAV (offers identity theft tools for the US and most countries in the EU).
+You may also need to also perform identity theft checks, which can be done using comprehensive antivirus software like Norton 360 with LifeLock Select (includes an identity theft restoration service, but for US-based users only), or McAfee (offers identity theft tools for the US, Canada, the UK, Australia, Japan, NZ, and most of Europe).

 You need an antivirus program that detects and blocks malicious websites.
 All of the antiviruses on my list help to prevent and block malicious keylogging sites from tracking your keystrokes, stealing your data, and planting keyloggers and other spyware onto your device via malicious scripts.

 Some antiviruses actually include extra tools to prevent keyloggers tracking keystrokes, such as Panda Dome’s virtual keyboard — which is an on-screen popup keyboard that can’t be tracked by keyloggers, so you can enter your online passwords and payment card details without worrying.